learning-zone/javascript-basics/README.md

 ```javascript
 new WeakSet([iterable]);
 ```
-Let's see the below example to explain it's behavior,
+Let us see the below example to explain It is behavior,
 ```javascript
 var ws = new WeakSet();
 var user = {};